Van Long Nature Reserve (Ninh Binh) Breathtaking boat ride

 Where to eat in Van Long Nature Reserve?

-There are a few well-reviewed restaurants on the road leading to the boat harbor at Van Long, where you can have some delicious food based on the reviews.
+A few well-reviewed restaurants are on the road leading to the boat harbor at Van Long, where you can have some delicious food based on the reviews.

 Looking for more travel guides and Vietnam travel inspiration?